Languages with Type Inference: OCaml, Scala, Haskell

 setFileMode "/tmp/foo" otherExecuteMode

-copy file, remove file, rename file import System.Directory
+copy file, remove file, rename file open Unix

 copyFile "/tmp/foo" "/tmp/bar"